Limit linear series: combinatorial theory

-\begin{proof} $\subset$ Let $f \in M$.
-By definition of $\Red$, $f$ is constant on the equivalence classes for $\simeq_M$, so it can be written in the form $f = g \circ \varphi,$ with $g$ a function $T \rightarrow \R$.
-It is straightforward that $g$ is continuous and affine linear (see Proposition~\ref{prop:equivalence_classes_finite} which implies that $\varphi$ is a local homeomorphism on its image).
-By definition of the metric on $T$, $g$ has slopes zero and one compatible with $\mathfrak S^\ee$.
-To show that $g$ is compatible with $D$ and $\mathfrak S^\vv$, we simply look at the possible sets of slopes of $f$ around a point $y \in \Gamma$ in the cases (i) and (ii) explored in the proof of Proposition--Definition~\ref{prop_def:unique_g11_tree}.
+(The inclusion $\subseteq$) Let $f \in M$.
+By definition of $\Red$, $f$ is constant on the equivalence classes for $\sssim_M$, so it can be written in the form $f = g \circ \Red$, with $g$ a function $T \rightarrow \R$.
+It is straightforward that $g$ is continuous and affine linear with integral slopes (see Proposition~\ref{prop:equivalence_classes_finite} which implies that $\Red$ is a local homeomorphism on its image).
+By definition of the metric on $T$, $g$ has slopes zero and one compatible with $\fS^\ee$, with $\fS$ the slope structure underlying $N$.
+To show that $g$ is compatible with $D$ and $\fS^\vv$, we simply look at the possible sets of slopes of $f$ around a point $y \in \Gamma$ in the cases (i) and (ii) explored in the proof of Proposition--Definition~\ref{prop_def:unique_g11_tree}.